Crop Pests Prevention And Control

 BIOLOGICAL CONTROL

-This involves the introduction of natural enemies of pests to control or keep the pests population under control.
-Such enemies eat up or feed on these pests, thereby reduce the population of the pests.
+This involves the introduction of natural enemies of pests to control or keep the pest population under control.
+Such enemies eat up or feed on these pests, thereby reducing the population of the pests.

 This method also involves using natural enemies of pests to control their populations.
 Predators, parasites, and pathogens that naturally attack pests can be introduced or conserved in the crop environment.
 For instance, ladybugs feed on aphids, and certain wasps lay their eggs inside caterpillars.
 This method promotes ecological balance and reduces the reliance on pesticides.